bezmoradi/tutorials/go/function.md

 }
 ```

-Bear in mind the inside the `doMath` function, the type of the third argument(`operation`) is `func(a, b int) int` meaning that is must be a function which accepts two input params of type integers and returns an integer as well.
+Bear in mind the inside the `doMath` function, the type of the third argument(`operation`) is `func(a, b int) int` meaning that it must be a function which accepts two input params of type integers and returns an integer as well.
 Keep in mind that for function params, we can also remove the param names as follows:

 ```go
 func doMath(a int, b int, operation func(int, int) int) int {